KPVM-LD

-KPVM-LD is a television station in Pahrump, Nevada, United States, serving the Las Vegas television market.
+KPVM-LD (channel 25) is a television station in Las Vegas, Nevada, United States.
 Owned by Vernon Van Winkle, the station operates with an independent format (branded "Prime TV") on its main channel, along with programming from various minor networks on its other digital subchannels.

 In popular culture

 The station and its news operation are the subject of the HBO documentary series Small Town News: KPVM Pahrump, which premiered on August 2, 2021.

 Subchannels

 The station's signal is multiplexed: